jdeisenberg/reason-csv-to-html/Readme.md

 ## Finishing the Task

-To wrap everything up, I sandwiched the `processRows()` call between strings that provide the HTML header and ending tags, and then used `writeFileAsUtf8Sync()` to send that to the output file:
+To wrap everything up, I sandwiched the `processRows()` call between strings that provide the HTML header and ending tags, and then used `writeFileAsUtf8Sync()` to send that to the output file.
+The `{js|...|js}` notation lets you have multi-line strings in ReasonML.
+You also use this notation if you have non-ASCII characters in your strings.

 ```txt
 let htmlHeader = {js|